 OSNAP data products will match those of the RAPID/MOCHA program, namely, time series of the depth and zonally-integrated volume, heat and freshwater fluxes.
-The ability of the observational data to accurately estimate these products has been tested in a series of Observing System Simulation Experiments (OSSEs) that, along with the calculation methodology, are detailed in the OSNAP technical report.
-The reader is also referred to the JTECH paper for details on the OSNAP calculation methods.
+The ability of the observational data to accurately estimate these products has been tested in a series of Observing System Simulation Experiments (OSSEs) that, along with the calculation methodology, are detailed in the OSNAP technical reports.
+The reader is also referred to the following publications for details on the OSNAP calculation methods.

 2017: Calculating the Meridional Volume, Heat, and Freshwater Transports from an Observing System in the Subpolar North Atlantic: Observing System Simulation Experiment.
 J. Atmos.
 Oceanic Technol., 34, 1483–1500, doi: 10.1175/JTECH-D-16-0247.1,

 Lozier, M. S., et al. (2019): A sea change in our view of overturning in the subpolar North Atlantic.
 Science, 363, 516-521, doi: 10.1126/science.aau6592.

 Li, F., et al. (2021): Subpolar North Atlantic western boundary density anomalies and the Meridional Overturning Circulation, Nature Communications, 12, 1-9. doi: 10.1038/s41467-022-28397-3.

 Fu, Y. et al. (2023): Seasonality of the Meridional Overturning Circulation in the subpolar North Atlantic.
 Communications Earth and Environment 4, 181. https://doi.org/10.1038/s43247-023-00848-9